learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 And press enter.

 Um.
 Something's broken?
+Instead of another `4`, we got `"22"` — that won't work.

-Do you see `"22"`?
-That's because we're adding (with the `+` operator) things of two different _types_. `2` is a number; `"2"` is a string.
+It turns out, we're adding (with the `+` operator) things of two different _types_. `2` is a number; `"2"` is a string.
 So when we add them together, JavaScript recognizes that we can't do simple arithmetic — instead, it tries to make the two things compatible.
 In this case, it turns the first `2` into `"2"` and then _concatenates_ (pushes together) the two things — so we get `"22"`.

 One last example — before you press "enter" for this one, we want to think about what's going to happen.
 What will the result be?